cavaunpeu/mcts-llm-codegen/README.md

 ## What do you mean by code generation?

 The prompt for test problem 4136 is given below.
-The goal of code generation is to complete this prompt in a way that passes the associated test cases.
-A successful output might look like .
-"MCTS with LLMs," detailed by the authors above, is one way to do this.

 ```
 QUESTION: